ac427/warewulf_stateless/README.md

 TODO:

+1. add sub-provisioner
-1. seperate NFS server from provision node
+2. seperate NFS server from provision node
-2. tune up NFS performance
+3. tune up NFS performance
-3. enable slurm account and configure slurm resource limits
+4. enable slurm account and configure slurm resource limits
-4. enable Berkeley checkpoint/restart in slurm
+5. enable Berkeley checkpoint/restart in slurm
-5. install TACC Xalt
+6. install TACC Xalt

 NOTE:
 warewulf 3.6 has a bug in wwsh and wwvnfs script, which will cause errors like this: